MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-overview.md

 - **Step 3:** [Copy to Migrations list](mm-google-step3-copy-to-migrations.md).
 After a Google Drive has been scanned and determined ready, add them to your migration list.
 - **Step 4:** [Review destination paths](mm-google-step4-review-destinations.md).
 We automatically map source paths to any exactly matching destination paths.
 Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.
 - **Step 5:** [Map identities](mm-google-step5-map-identities.md).
 Map your groups and users in Google Drive to an account in Microsoft 365 to migrate your Google Drive permission settings.
 - **Step 6:** [Migrate and Monitor](mm-google-step6-migrate-monitor.md).
-After reviewing your migration setup, migrate your Google accounts and monitor the progress
+After reviewing your migration setup, migrate your Google accounts and monitor the progress.

 ## Get started